Applying for Fellowships

 Student working in the lab

-Students should discuss possible fellowship opportunities with their graduate program director and with their thesis advisor.
+Students should discuss possible fellowship opportunities with their thesis advisor and graduate program director.
 Fellowship opportunities are offered through federal agencies and private foundations.
 Note that many of these programs do not provide fellowships that are equivalent to the GSBS stipend.
 The school is committed to working with students who obtain fellowships to ensure that awards are supplemented to the level of the full GSBS stipend.